SB-246

 2027-01-01

-Imposes requirements on Louisiana health insurance issuers, pharmacy benefit managers, and independent review agents or organizations that use artificial intelligence or automated decision systems for utilization review.
-Prohibits AI from replacing the role of healthcare providers in the determination process, requires independent human judgment before adverse determinations on medical necessity and prior authorization claims, and mandates that AI systems base determinations on individual clinical data rather than solely group data sets.
-Requires disclosure to enrollees and the Department of Insurance when AI is used in coverage determinations, creates a right to appeal AI-influenced determinations with a presumption of invalidity, and grants the commissioner audit and inspection authority over AI systems.
-Applies to new policies issued on or after January 1, 2027, with existing policies required to conform by renewal date or January 1, 2028 at the latest.
+Imposes requirements on Louisiana health insurers, pharmacy benefit managers, and independent review organizations that use AI or automated decision systems in utilization review and coverage determinations.
+Prohibits AI from replacing the role of a healthcare provider in the determination process and requires that adverse determinations be signed by a licensed physician who personally reviewed the medical record.
+Mandates that AI systems base determinations on individual clinical data rather than solely on group data sets.
+Creates a rebuttable presumption that AI-influenced adverse determinations are invalid unless the insurer demonstrates independent clinical judgment.
+Requires disclosure to enrollees and the Department of Insurance when AI is used, and grants the Commissioner authority to inspect, audit, and require independent review of AI systems.
+Applies to new policies issued on or after January 1, 2027, with existing policies required to conform by their renewal date or January 1, 2028 at the latest.

 Summary

-Imposes requirements on Louisiana health insurance issuers, pharmacy benefit managers, and independent review agents or organizations that use artificial intelligence or automated decision systems for utilization review.
-Prohibits AI from replacing the role of healthcare providers in the determination process, requires independent human judgment before adverse determinations on medical necessity and prior authorization claims, and mandates that AI systems base determinations on individual clinical data rather than solely group data sets.
-Requires disclosure to enrollees and the Department of Insurance when AI is used in coverage determinations, creates a right to appeal AI-influenced determinations with a presumption of invalidity, and grants the commissioner audit and inspection authority over AI systems.
-Applies to new policies issued on or after January 1, 2027, with existing policies required to conform by renewal date or January 1, 2028 at the latest.
+Imposes requirements on Louisiana health insurers, pharmacy benefit managers, and independent review organizations that use AI or automated decision systems in utilization review and coverage determinations.
+Prohibits AI from replacing the role of a healthcare provider in the determination process and requires that adverse determinations be signed by a licensed physician who personally reviewed the medical record.
+Mandates that AI systems base determinations on individual clinical data rather than solely on group data sets.
+Creates a rebuttable presumption that AI-influenced adverse determinations are invalid unless the insurer demonstrates independent clinical judgment.
+Requires disclosure to enrollees and the Department of Insurance when AI is used, and grants the Commissioner authority to inspect, audit, and require independent review of AI systems.
+Applies to new policies issued on or after January 1, 2027, with existing policies required to conform by their renewal date or January 1, 2028 at the latest.

 Enforcement & Penalties